oren/website-generator/README.md

 if a file named _navbar.md exist in the same folder, it will convert it's content to html and append it to the top of the html file.

+## TODO
+* Generate multiple html files when given a folder with markdown files (including subfolders)